 I write about business and programming.
 The central question I’m trying to answer through my work is “How can we build better products and businesses?”.

 To do that I sometimes publish insights from my own and others' experiences.
-I write handbooks and blog posts on topics that can help to answer this question.

 - I’m a web software developer